PURCHASING

 TRACK OF USERS

 Check your billing every month.
-Create a procedure to cancel a calling
+Create a procedure to cancel a calling card

-employee continues using the card, you will be responsible for charges.
+using the card, you will be responsible for charges.
+If you keep spare calling

-If you keep spare calling cards to provide to new employees, keep them
+cards to provide to new employees, keep them in a secure location to prevent

-we have found it beneficial to have one card that infrequent travelers
+unauthorized use.
+Here at Main Resource we have found it beneficial to have

-can share, returning it to the administrator when the trip is completed.
+when the trip is completed.

 PROTECT